hifly81/ocp-meetup-rome/README.md

 A sample application showing how to send and receive events to/from kafka.<br>
 The application simulates the creation of an Order and a Shipment: <br>
  - an Order contains several OrderItem
- - a Shipment can be created only when all items beloging to an order are READY.
+ - a Shipment can be created only when all items beloging to an order are READY (status).

 The Order events are sent to a Kafka topic via Order service.<br>
 The Order events are received by Order process service and sent to the Shipment service via a Rest call.<br>